joshua-holden/Cucamonga/README.md

 of the storage_forage_app/cucamonga directory.
 The Node.js package is downloaded and installed using curl so no aditional package manager is needed.
 The app will launch at the end of the instllation script.

+To build and run an iOS simulatior for the app, make sure Xcode is installed, then run the following command in Terminal:

+  $ ionic cordova emulate ios -- --buildFlag="-UseModernBuildSystem=0"

 ## Build For Android Instructions:

 To build the app for release on an Android device: run the publish_storage_forage file.
 About halfway